KaNoOoKAh/somatic-awareness-lab.md/README.md

 - What functions are operating inefficiently.
 - What functions may be underdeveloped.
 - What functions may have become disconnected from conscious un-awareness.
-- How the body absorbs and disperses mechanical, sensory, and postural energy — and why actively controlled directional changes influence how that energy can be applied to internal or external movement.
+- How the body absorbs and disperses mechanical, sensory, and postural energy — and why actively controlled directional sensory/concentration influences how that energy can be applied to internal or external movement.
 - Why certain movements produce sensations that feel irregular, unstable, or inconsistent.
+But when applying a direction specific energy that movement then feels unawkward.
 - Whether awareness of those functions can be improved through practice.
 ---